-- b) The request must meet the approval of the Principal, Superintendent, and School Board. - c) Students may obtain an application in the Guidance Office. - d) Exception: The school corporation, under procedures adopted by the school board, may waive the fourth (4) semester requirement.
+- a) The student must request mid-term graduation and present in writing, her/his reason for early release no later than the 4th semester. - b) The request must meet the approval of the Principal, Superintendent, and School Board. - c) Students may obtain an application in the Guidance Office. - d) Exception: The school corporation, under procedures adopted by the school board, may waive the fourth (4) semester requirement.